Living In Lewes, DE

 Housing in Lewes

 You'll find numerous homes for sale in Lewes, Delaware.
 Vacation homes, condominiums, and apartments are primarily located close to the waterfront.
 As you travel further away from the beaches, however, you'll find more single-family homes and duplexes.
 As for the residents, there's a good mix of homeowners who purchase Lewes real estate to serve as permanent residences and people who purchase rental and vacation properties.
-In addition to more traditional and modern construction, the city's historic district, adjacent to Shipcarpenter Square, features numerous Victorian homes and even older houses and buildings, some from the early 1700s.
+In addition to more traditional and modern construction, the city's historic district and adjacent to Shipcarpenter Square, there are numerous Victorian homes and even older houses and buildings, some from the early 1700s.
 Many commercial properties and hotels are located along the town's main thoroughfare, Route 9.

 Traveling in Lewes, Delaware

 Those living close to the beachfront Lewes neighborhood often walk or cycle to most of the city's main attractions.
 In addition, DART, a public bus system, services the Lewes area along with nearby cities such as Wilmington, Rehoboth and Dover.
 The Jolley Trolley also makes round trips from Lewes, Delaware to Rehoboth Beach, Delaware every 30 minutes.
 Despite public transportation options, however, many residents opt for their personal vehicle to get around.

 Things to Do